JarateKing/jarconfig/docs/readme/install.md

 # Install Instructions

+Similar to other cfg's, there are multiple ways to install jarconfig.
+These are the main methods to install and their instructions.

 ## Standard Install

 Install jarconfig directly into the custom folder.
 This is the easiest and cleanest way.